This blog may contain affiliate links. Read our disclosure policy for more info.

 With Coyote Cruises you can rent a single, double, or even quad tube!
-Prices are $18-25 CAD per person depending on which size you choose.
+Prices are $19 CAD per person, $38 CAD for two people, and $100 CAD for groups of up to 12 people so it’s definitely more cost-effective if you’re able to bundle with a large group!
 This also includes your shuttle ride back to the top.
 Not too bad for a half-day activity!

 If you have your own tube, you can just pay for a shuttle ride from Coyote Cruises, making it an even cheaper activity.

-You can expect to be floating down the river for about 1-3.5 hours depending on the water flow and if you want picked up at the midpoint or the end.
+You can expect to be floating down the river for about 1-3.5 hours depending on the water flow and if you want to be picked up at the midpoint or the end.

 If you want to bring things that can’t get wet, Coyote Cruises sell dry bags for you to use.
 Take some snacks and refreshments, and don’t forget your sunscreen!